emissary-ingress/emissary/docs/topics/using/projects.md

 EXPOSE 8080 # PLEASE NOTE: Your code must bind to port 8080 also!!
 CMD <your-server>
 ```

+The `project-revision.yaml.tmpl` is optional.
+When present, the contents of this file are evaluated as a [golang template](https://golang.org/pkg/text/template/), and then used to deploy each revision.
+See [Customizing Project Deployment](../project-customization) for more details.

 ## How it Works